 I am super excited to share that this post is sponsored by Zappos and I am bringing you LOTS of good stuff in this post.
-I am sharing the workout routine that gave me a 6 pack (which I need to start doing again lol), why I hate the word diet, and how I stay motivated to keep up a healthy lifestyle, because sometimes, it can be a bitch!
+I am sharing the workout routine that gave me a 6 pack (which I need to start doing again lol), why I hate the word diet, and how I stay motivated visiting the best coolsculpting seattle doctor to keep up my healthy lifestyle.

 One of my most requested things from you guys is to share my workout routine and what I do to stay healthy and fit.
 I’m gonna take that as a huge compliment, but I am not perfect and so many times I wish that I would put in more work, but at the end of the day I just love cheese too much.
 Working out and being healthy is one of those things that is fun to talk about it, but when you get down to it, it’s not super fun putting it into action.
 My fitness journey started pretty much when I went to college and I stopped playing soccer.
 I played premier soccer my entire life and never had to intentionally worry about working out because it was built into what I loved.
 When I decided not to play in college, that is when I knew I needed to get a plan in place.
 I have to be honest with you all though, my most coveted secret is high waisted leggings, they make the remains of my abs pop while everything else is covered up 😉 In this post I am going to be sharing workouts (at home and classes) that have worked and are currently working for me, what I eat when I am on top of my health game, and how I stay motivated to keep up with the routine.